OrgEleCho/EleCho.WpfSuite/docs/index.md

 ---

-WPF Suite is a suite of layout panels, enhancement controls, value converters, markup extensions, transitions and utilities.
+WPF Suite is a suite of layout panels, enhanced controls, value converters, markup extensions, transitions and utilities.

 With the enhanced layout panel, you can easily add spacing between items using the "Spacing" property.
 The WPF Suite also provides two additional layout panels, FlexPanel and MasonryPanel.